shxdow/shxdow.github.io/about.md

 layout: post
 title: About
 permalink: /about/
-content-type: eg
 ---

 Hi!
-I'm a studying computer engineering at the University of Bergamo and working as a penetration tester.
+I earned my BSc and I'm currently attending the MSc program in computer engineering at the University of Bergamo whilst working as a penetration tester on the side.
 My interests are reverse engineering, system internals, binary exploitation, distributed systems, compilers, kernels, science, mathematics and too many other things to list here.